chrismeserole/gbNgram/README.md

 <img src="figure/basic.jpeg" alt="Default Ngram" width="400px" height="240px"/>

-### Ngram
+### ngram_group()

 The real value of gbNgram is in `ngram_group`.
-To control for shifts in usage over time, the function returns joint frequencies across a range of terms (and, if specified, their plurals).
+To control for shifts in usage over time, the function returns joint frequencies across a range of terms.
+(And, if specified, their plurals.)

 Suppose you're a researcher interested in race.
 The following example shows how different professions have changed over time: